GSA/challenges-and-prizes/_posts/2020-05-23-a-model-for-government.md

 On several weekly calls facilitated by the Centers for Disease Control and Prevention (CDC), Shaman and other researchers are discussing inference, operations forecasts and projections for COVID-19, the disease at the center of a global pandemic that has resulted in more than <a href="https://www.who.int/docs/default-source/coronaviruse/situation-reports/20200513-covid-19-sitrep-114.pdf?sfvrsn=17ebbbe_4" target="_blank" rel="noopener">239,000 deaths worldwide</a>.
 Shaman and his team know about infectious disease projections.

-In 2014, they claimed the $75,000 top prize in the CDC’s Predict the Influenza Season Challenge.
+In 2014, they claimed the $75,000 top prize in the <a href="https://www.challenge.gov/toolkit/case-studies/cdc-predict-the-flu/">CDC’s Predict the Influenza Season Challenge</a>.
 The prize competition challenged participants to develop more advanced, real-time flu modeling to inform prevention strategies and control tactics.

 The challenge launched in 2013, and at the time, forecasting the spread of influenza had not been considered particularly feasible in any sort of operational way, explains Matthew Biggerstaff, a research epidemiologist in the CDC’s Epidemiology and Prevention Branch, Influenza Division.

 "We thought maybe a challenge was a way to move forward and at that time, challenges were new; CDC hadn’t done many," says Biggerstaff.
-"The competition seemed like a way to galvanize the research community."ß
+"The competition seemed like a way to galvanize the research community."

 <figure style="float:left; margin:1em;" >
   <img height="300px" src="{{ site.baseurl }}/assets/netlify-uploads/blog-post-a-model-for-gov-content-image-Jeffrey-Shaman.png" alt="Jeffrey Shaman, Columbia University"/>